vngrs-ai/vnlp/README.md

 - Remove duplicate characters: e.g "yeemeeeeek haaarikaydııı" -> "yemek harikaydı"
 - Syllabication: e.g "unutmadım" -> ["u", "nut", "ma", "dım"]
     - Can be useful for syllable-level models
+- Remove strings with len less than 2/3 (can be added optionally to Normalizer)

 **Some nice resources that can be used to improve our tool:**